 CONSISTENTLY PROVIDE YOUR AUDIENCE SOMETHING THAT IS VALUABLE, EDUCATIONAL, PERTINENT OR EMOTIONAL—AND NOT JUST PROMOTIONAL.

 Notice that some of the value examples listed above aren’t provided online, but rather are fulfilled offline, such as at a networking event or learning symposium.
 Regardless of how, when, and where the value is provided it’s important to remember that the value offered is always for the benefit of the buyer.
 That doesn’t mean your business won’t find value in it either.
 Visitors provide their contact information (and their permission to contact them) in exchange for your value—and that leads us to the next step.

 3. Stay top of mind

 With so many distractions grabbing the attention of buyers today your business has to stay connected with them.
-Don’t expect visitors and prospects to show up at your door ready to buy after one reach out, meeting or social post.
+Don’t expect visitors and prospects to show up at your door ready to buy after one reaches out, meeting, or social post.
 Prospects need to hear about your company many times before taking action.
-Some marketing experts, citing The Rule of 7, believe it can take a minimum 7 times before prospects take action to buy a product or service.
+Some marketing experts, citing The Rule of 7, believe it can take a minimum of 7 times before prospects take action to buy a product or service.

 80% OF SMARTPHONE USERS SAY THEIR NUMBER ONE PHONE ACTIVITY IS CHECKING EMAIL.

 So what’s the catch?
 The catch is your business should offer a compelling enough value to obtain an email address during the sign-up phase of your offer.
-If visitors perceive the value as too low, don’t expect people handing over their email address.
+If visitors perceive the value as too low, don’t expect people to hand over their email addresses.